 Magnetic resonance imaging (MRI) of the spinal cord is done first.
 MRI helps eliminate other, treatable possible causes of the symptoms, such as spinal cord compression.
 If myelitis is severe, MRI typically shows swelling of the spinal cord due to inflammation.

-A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal cord fluid.
-If acute transverse myelitis is present, the number of certain white blood cells and the protein level in the cerebrospinal fluid is increased.
+A spinal tap How a Spinal Tap Is Done Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done to obtain a sample of cerebrospinal cord fluid.
+If acute transverse myelitis is present, the number of certain white blood cells and the protein level in the cerebrospinal fluid are increased.

 Tests, such as a chest x-ray and blood tests, are also done to look for causes.
 Doctors also ask people about use of drugs that can cause acute transverse myelitis.

 Occasionally, the disorder recurs in people with multiple sclerosis or lupus.
 Multiple sclerosis eventually develops in about 10 to 20% of people who have transverse myelitis with no identified cause.

 Generally, the more quickly the disorder progresses, the worse the outlook.
 Severe pain suggests worse inflammation.
 The outcome is split evenly: